Tom Burkot

 Biography

-Professor Tom Burkot is a research leader at the Australian Institute of Tropical Health and Medicine (AITHM).
+Professor Tom Burkot is a retired adjunct professor at the Australian Institute of Tropical Health and Medicine (AITHM).
 Prior to this, he was a research entomologist with the Centers for Disease Control and Prevention, USA (CDC) from 1991 to 2011 where he worked on the transmission of malaria in Africa and Asia.
 As a National Research Council Fellow at Walter Reed, Dr Burkot developed the first enzyme-linked immunosorbent assays to identify and quantify human sporozoites in the mosquito vectors.

 He has extensive experience in the surveillance and control of vector-borne diseases including protozoa, helminths, viruses and bacteria transmitted by mosquitos and ticks with international field experience in Asia, Africa and the South Pacific.
 He has also developed and delivered courses and training materials at the professional and technical levels for vector borne disease specialists.